 If you have a lot of photos that you care about, why not download and try the Mylio app for free today?

 Susan Enfield is a Boulder, Colorado-based writer who covers healthy lifestyle, outdoors, food, and travel.
-She first fell for photography in the darkroom developing shots from a Nikon F-50 and has now happily surrendered to the ease of her iPhone 11.
+She first fell for photography in the darkroom developing shots from a Nikon F-50 and now takes photos with her iPhone as well as a Sony RX100.